MCU-Wide Timing Side Channels and Their Detection: Formal detection method

-The unrolled property leads us to the unrolled UPEC-SSC procedure, as specified in \refalg{upec-soc-unrolled}.
-It starts by initializing the two sets $S[0]$ and $S[1]$ with all state variables outside of the core $S_\textit{sys}$ and the parameter~$k$ with~$1$.
+The unrolled property leads us to the unrolled UPEC-SSC procedure~\refalg{upec-soc-unrolled}.
+It starts by initializing the two sets $S[0]$ and $S[1]$ with $S_{\lnot\textit{victim}}$ and the parameter~$k$ with~$1$.
 The property is then checked with the initialized parameters.
 Note that this configuration of the property is identical to the first iteration in the original procedure in \refalg{upec-soc}.
 If the property fails due to a difference in a persistent state, a vulnerability is detected.
 For all other counterexamples, the diverging state variables are removed from the set of affected state variables $S[1]$, for the next run of the property check.
-However, compared to the original procedure, $S[0]$, i.e., the victim task's influence at the beginning of the time window~$t$ is static.
+However, compared to the original procedure, $S[0]$, i.e., the victim task's influence at the beginning of the time window~$t$, remains the same in all iterations.
 Checking the property and adjusting $S[1]$ is repeated until no new counterexamples are detected and the property holds.
 Then, the property is unrolled an additional clock cycle by incrementing~$k$ and the set~$S$ is initialized with the set of the previous clock cycle.
-In this way, the property is unrolled clock cycle by clock cycle, until the victim task cannot influence new state variables, i.e., the property holds for a new unrolling k without removing state variables from $S[k]$, or a vulnerability is detected.
+In this way, the property is unrolled clock cycle by clock cycle, until the victim task cannot influence any new state variables, i.e., the property holds for a new unrolling~$k$ without removing state variables from~$S[k]$, or a vulnerability is detected.

-Note that, even if the procedure returns hold, an additional inductive proof is required to prove the system secure.
-This is because, even if the victim task's influence could not propagate to new state variables from clock cycle $k-1$ to $k$, there might be a future clock cycle $k+n$ where the propagation continues.
-Performing the inductive proof can be done by using the original property from Fig.~\ref{fig:property} with $S[k]$ from the last unrolled clock cycle~$k$.
+Note that, even if the procedure returns \emph{hold}, an additional inductive proof is required to prove the system secure.
+This is because, even if the victim task's influence could not propagate to new state variables from clock cycle~$k-1$ to~$k$, there might be a future clock cycle~$k+n$ where the propagation continues.
+Performing the inductive proof can be done by using the original algorithm (Alg.~\ref{alg:upec-soc}) with $S \gets S[k]$ from the last unrolled clock cycle~$k$.